Dark matter as the source of neutrino mass: theory overview and experimental prospects: Scalar scotogenic dark-matter

-In the latter case scalar dark matter acquires a clear physics interpretation, namely that of mediator of neutrino mass generation.
-In this chapter we discuss some aspects of scalar dark matter within the simplest and revamped scotogenic models, as well as in the low-scale dark seesaw schemes discussed in Sections~\ref{sec:dark-inverse-seesaw} and \ref{sec:linear-dark-seesaw}.
+Scotogenic scalar dark matter has a clear physics interpretation, namely that of mediator of neutrino mass generation.
+In this chapter we discuss some aspects of scalar dark matter in the simplest and revamped scotogenic models, as well as in the low-scale dark seesaw schemes discussed in Sections~\ref{sec:dark-inverse-seesaw} and \ref{sec:linear-dark-seesaw}.